krishnak-lambdatest/webdriver-exceptions/Insecure certificate.md

 ## Example

-A error will occur when connecting to a domain that has a self-signed TLS certificate using the following Python code:
+This error will occur when connecting to a domain that has a self-signed TLS certificate using the following Python code:

 	from selenium import webdriver